AnotherLiu/arena-prototype2/README.md

 ## How to use

-Most useful contents are in the src folder, first of all please go to the **global.scss** to view those universal styles, as well as basic page structure.
-(I wrote lots of comment in the file).
+Most useful contents are in the src folder, first of all please go to the **global.scss** to view those universal styles, as well as basic page structure, you could find styles of font/buttons/containers and so on, I also wrote lots of comment in this file for you to understand.

 In the **views** folder you can see the UI of 4 current pages, and some components are in **components** folder.